PopaGeorgianVictor/PopaGeorgianVictor/README.md

 ### 5️⃣ I can Critique Other People’s Work  :neckbeard:

 A (healthy) critical attitude is an asset when it comes to software testing.
 I like to find faults in others’ work, so software testing is the job for me.
-However, it is always important to remember that this attitude should be limited to work and should not affect our relation with colleagues and personal life.
+However, it is always important to remember that this attitude should be limited to work and should not affect my relation with colleagues and personal life.

 ![](https://media.tenor.com/8tr_CU6730MAAAAC/web-dev-website-development.gif)